wso2/msf4j/README.md

 WSO2 Microservices Framework for Java (MSF4J) is a lightweight high performance framework for developing & running microservices.

-WSO2 MSF4J is one of the highest performing lightweight microservices frameworks.
+WSO2 MSF4J is one of the highest performing lightweight Java microservices frameworks.
 The following graphs show the throughput & memory consumption characteristics of MSF4J against other microservices frameworks.

 ![Throughput](docs/images/tps.png)